spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

     * Make your selection of Rolling Update of nodes.
 There are two choices of Rolling Update:
 		- Expand First: Launches the new node and then shut down the old node
 		- Contract First: Shut down the old node first and then launches the new node
-* Configure the cluster policies/features id needed, these features can also be scheduled later for the running clusters.
+* Configure the cluster management features if needed, these features can also be scheduled later for the running clusters.

     * Manage Machines
     * Scan Policies
     * Backup Policies

+Click to get details on [cluster management feature](/clusters/cluster-management/#cluster-updates)
 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 # Deleting a MaaS Cluster
 The deletion of a MaaS cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
 The following tasks need to be performed to delete a MaaS cluster:
 * Select the cluster to be deleted from the cluster view and navigate to the cluster overview page.
-* Invoke a delete action from the cluster settings: : cluster -> settings -> cluster settings -> delete.
+* Invoke a delete action from the cluster settings: : cluster -> settings -> cluster settings -> Delete Cluster.
 * Confirm delete action.
 * Cluster status is updated to ‘Deleting’ while cluster resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
 Once all resources are successfully deleted, the cluster status changes to ‘Deleted’ and is removed from the cluster list.